jazracherif/udacity-data-streaming-crime-stats/README.md

 ## What were the 2-3 most efficient SparkSession property key/value pairs?
 Through testing multiple variations on values, how can you tell these were the most optimal?

+I found that a small value for `spark.sql.shuffle.partitions` (such as 25) dramatically increases the value of `processedRowsPerSecond` to 126.

+By setting `spark.default.parallelism` to 100 i'm able to push the value of `processedRowsPerSecond` up to 131